 Personalised management of asthma to prevent flare-ups in children

-This Education Package has been designed based on insight from lived experience of people with asthma, and various multidisciplinary healthcare professionals.
+The Asthma Education Package has been designed based on insights from the lived experience of people with asthma as well as multidisciplinary healthcare professionals.

 Our education packages all include multi-modal education and behaviour change activities that support healthcare professionals to deliver evidence-based care.